District Emergency Officer Inspects Arrangements At Station-11, 33 - UrduPoint

 District Emergency Officer Inspects Arrangements At Station-11, 33

-District Emergency Officer of Rescue service 1122 Awais Babar on Tuesday paid a surprise visit to Rescue Stations 11 and 13 and inspected arrangements for tackling emergencies

-DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 13th Dec, 2022 ) :District Emergency Officer of Rescue service 1122 Awais Babar on Tuesday paid a surprise visit to Rescue Stations 11 and 13 and inspected arrangements for tackling emergencies.
+DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 14th Dec, 2022 ) :District Emergency Officer of Rescue Service 1122 Awais Babar on Tuesday paid a surprise visit to Rescue Station 11 and 13 city and inspected arrangements for tackling emergencies.

 He also inspected the uniform of workers, the cleanliness condition of vehicles and its equipment used by the rescue service for coping with emergencies in the district.